 Parliament Speaker Ali Larijani was the leading critic of Ahmadinejad and his administration's policies.
 In one swipe at Ahmadinejad, Larijani blamed government mismanagement for 80% of Iran's economic troubles, particularly "the maladroit application of the plan to suppress subsidies."
 In fact, Ahmadinejad's loose monetary policy, subsidy cuts, and populist cash-handouts helped precipitate the ongoing currency crisis and inflationary spiral.
-In response to these broadsides, Ahmadinejad accused Larijani and his family of financial corruption, a charge that he continues to make in the current political climate.
-Nonetheless, even Supreme Leader Ayatollah Ali Khamenei acknowledged that while the sanctions may cause problems, "mismanagement may even increase these problems."
+In response to Larijani's broadsides, Ahmadinejad accused Larijani and his family of financial corruption.
+In an attempt to regain political relevance, he continued these charges against Larijani in 2017.

+Even Supreme Leader Ayatollah Ali Khamenei acknowledged that while the sanctions may cause problems, "mismanagement may even increase these problems."